 Do you have the resources to set up the right, secure environments for remote workers?
 Is your HR team on board?
 You need to consider technological and communications requirements alongside human bandwidth.
 It doesn't take a lot to get a remote worker up and running, but if you don't have the right resources on hand it won't be streamlined.

 Further, you'll need to consider the personnel challenges associated with remote work.
-How will your mobile workers stay integrated with company culture?
+How will your mobile workers stay integrated with the company culture?
 How will they be evaluated?
 A good communications solution can head off some of these questions at the pass, but they're questions that need to be asked so you can determine your necessary adjustments and investments.

 Teamwork should be smooth, regardless of location.